Theodenegamer12/Discord-Rich-Presence/README.md

 Saving Your Configuration: When you close the application, your settings will be automatically saved to the config.json file for future use.

 Accessing the Tutorial: Click the "Tutorial" button to view the step-by-step guide on setting up your Discord application for Rich Presence.

-Opening External Links: Use the icons to open your YouTube, GitHub, or Linktree pages directly in your browser.